German firm starts selling space travel insurance

 Virgin is not the first firm to offer paying customers trips into space.

 One firm, Space Adventures, has so far sent seven people into space and is currently offering customers the chance to do space walks and orbit the moon.
-Boeing Co (BA.N) has also said it plans to develop passenger spaceships. (for story click )
+Boeing Co has also said it plans to develop passenger spaceships.

 U.S. plans to scale back NASA's missions is partly driving commercial firms' current interest in providing space trips.